‘New Eto’o’ Moukoko can keep up physically with Borussia Dortmund first team - Hoffmann | Goal.com

 “Despite his footballing qualities, he has developed extremely personally under Sebastian Geppert over the past two years and has matured significantly.”

-Sporting director Michael Zorc is keen to integrate Moukoko into the first team, which keeps up of the tradition of raising exceptional talent from their academy that has raised the likes of Marco Reus, Mats Hummels, Mario Gotze and Christian Pulisic.
+Sports director Michael Zorc is keen to integrate Moukoko into the first team, which keeps up the tradition of raising exceptional talent from their academy that has raised the likes of Marco Reus, Mats Hummels, Mario Gotze, Christian Pulisic, among others.

 "The coach and I talked…about the fact that we want to integrate him [Moukoko] into our team, that he immediately learns to train and play with adults," Zorc said in a press briefing prior of Dortmund’s final Bundesliga game of the season at home to Hoffenheim.